Crypto News đź’°

 1. Secure Your Seed Phrase: Write it down on paper or engrave it on metal and store it in multiple secure locations (e.g., a safe, bank vault).
 Never store it digitally.

-2. Enable 2FA: Use two-factor authentication (preferably authenticator apps, not SMS) for hot wallets and crypto trading platform accounts.
+2. Enable 2FA: Use two-factor authentication (preferably authenticator apps, not SMS) for hot wallets and crypto crypto trading platform accounts.

 3. Verify Platforms: Download wallets from official websites or app stores to avoid fraud attempt scams or fake apps.